bluecough/SecureX-HaveIBeenPwned/README.md

 # Prerequisites
-I am using an Ubuntu image because its a good middle ground than to write a MacOS and a Windows version.
-Once you see how this is done you can apply this to the rest of the integrations that are out for SecureX and Cisco Threat Response.

-- Install Ubuntu 20.04 Desktop version on your VMWare environment.
+Originally I was writing this document to build an Ubuntu 20.04 image on a local VMWare.
+Unfortunately I encountered some issues with deploying to Lambda through Zappa.
+So now this tutorial will concentrate using AWS EC2 AMI, using the following image 'Amazon Linux 2 AMI (HVM), SSD Volume Type' .
+Please note I am not including the full AMI image name as thats different for each region.

+- Start a running EC2 AWS Linux2 image.
+Make sure you can SSH to it.
-- Get a SecureX account and an AWS account.
+- Get a SecureX account and make sure you have some products integrated already.
 - Make sure you can login to you AWS account and access your API keys.
 - Purchase Have I been pwned API key for $3.50 USD for 1 month.
 Make sure you have the API key they provide handy.

 # Install Ubuntu Prerequisites
 ```
-sudo apt update
+sudo yum update
-sudo apt install git python3-pip virtualenv software-properties-common make gcc zlib1g-dev libffi-dev
+sudo yum install git python3-pip virtualenv
 sudo pip3 install zappa
-echo 'PATH=$PATH:~/.local/bin:.' >> ~/.bashrc
-source ~/.bashrc
 mkdir Documents/Development && cd Documents/Development
 sudo apt install awscli
 ```